-- Continue to execute on its Resource Expansion and Mine Life Extension Program consisting of exploration drilling with the goal of adding new resources and in-fill drilling for the purposes of converting existing resources to higher classification and inclusion into Proven and Probable Reserves. - Continue to advance the Copperstone Project with the goal of achieving commercial production with a development plan for production of up to approximately 35,000 to 40,000 ounces of gold per annum with a current mine life of 4-5 years, which will include: - Completing metallurgical testing to provide information for detailed gold processing plant design and detailed engineering for the mine and mill. - Undertaking mobile and fixed equipment purchases. - Enhancing existing mine development to provide access to newly defined mining areas. - o Continuing efforts to further optimize the project including advancing detailed engineering and project costing related to the mine and mill. - Pursuing the necessary project financing.
+- Continue to execute on its Resource Expansion and Mine Life Extension Program consisting of exploration drilling with the goal of adding new resources and in-fill drilling for the purposes of converting existing resources to higher classification and inclusion into Proven and Probable Reserves. - Continue to advance the Copperstone Mine with the goal of achieving commercial production with a development plan for production of up to approximately 35,000 to 40,000 ounces of gold per annum with a current mine life of 4-5 years, which includes: - Final Engineering Secured several key Engineering Groups to advance backfill design, geotechnical, ventilation, water management and electrical infrastructure. - Backfill & Ground Control Geotechnical studies have indicated wider mining widths and strength of backfill using mine development materials which will further enhance previously estimated production efficiencies. - Mineral Processing Plant Engineering well advanced for final layout and design of WOL gold processing plant.
+Final costing for crush and grind circuit and receipt of quotations for longer lead equipment.
+Final metallurgical testing nearing completion to optimize grind size, leach kinetics and reagent consumption. - Mine Engineering Final mine design and schedules are underway.
+Considerations in the design and schedule include optimizing work-flows and implementing newly identified advantages related to ore sequencing, production efficiencies and haul profiles. - Mine Operations Initiated pre-production mine ground support rehabilitation and commenced stope definition drilling for detailed final gold ore stope designs.